sreevisakh/sreevisakh.github.io.original/2017-06-12-simple-home-automation.md

 Remeber we have connected the VCC, GND, and another line to GPIO.
 So the above code will control the GPIO port.

 When you write a 1 to the port.
 GPIO will enable the port and Relay will allow current to flow & your device will Turn on and If you write a 0 it will turn off the relay opening the circuit and your device will turn off.

+## Controlling android

+You can expose the above functions with a server & apis.
+Which you can call from yu android device.
+Task Automation Apps will help you send HTTP Rest calls to the PI to control them.

+## Controlling with Iphone

+Apple have homekit which can be used to controlling home accessories.
+Apple devices will detect these devices automatically.
+To mak our device a homekit supported device.
+We have to run a program inside pi and configure it according.
+HAP is used by apple for this communication..
+You can see sample code [here](https://github.com/sreevisakh/HAP-NodeJS).

+After Cloing the repo and running Core.js you Iphone will detect you devices. and then you can control them with siri or through Control Center.

+## Detetcing your presence in home.

+TBD

+## Learning when you will reach home

+TBD